-First and Final Dividend for the year ended March 31, 2022 to be Satisfied by the Allotment and Issue of New Shares.
+First and Final Dividend for the year ended March 31, 2023 to be Satisfied by the Allotment and Issue of New Shares.

 The Board of Directors of the Company, is pleased to inform its Shareholders that, a first and final dividend distribution of Rs.
-0.40 cents per each existing issued and fully paid ordinary (voting) and (non-voting) share has been recommended for the financial year ended March 31, 2022 for due declaration by the Shareholders at the Annual General Meeting ('AGM') to be held on Wednesday, September 7th , 2022 (the date of the AGM) at 5.00 p.m. to be held, virtually, by using a digital platform and such dividend so declared be paid out of the profits of the Company for the financial year ended March 31, 2022, which would be subject to applicable government taxes.
+0.40 cents per each existing issued and fully paid ordinary (voting) and (non-voting) share has been recommended for the financial year ended March 31, 2023 for due declaration by the Shareholders at the Annual General Meeting ('AGM') to be held on Thursday, September 7th, 2023 (the date of the AGM) at 4.00 p.m. to be held, virtually, by using a digital platform and such dividend so declared be paid out of dividend received by the Company for the financial year ended March 31, 2023.